 - Dump the roasted cauliflower into a serving bowl.
 Top it with the parsley, capers, jalapeño, and sliced lemon zest.
 Squeeze the mixture with the lemon half and drizzle it with more oil.
 Gently toss to coat everything with the oil and lemon and sprinkle with a pinch or two of salt.

-Show Nutrition
+Nutrition

 Recipe Testers' Reviews

-I'm always looking for ways to jazz up roasted cauliflower and this was really unique.
+I’m always looking for ways to jazz up roasted cauliflower, and this was really unique.
 For sure a little bit more effort than simply roasting it with salt, pepper, and olive oil, but so worth it.

 This was lovely at room temperature and also worked well as leftovers served slightly chilled.
-Roasted cauliflower with jalapeño and capers would be easy to make a big batch of and serve with a whole variety of dishes through the week.
+Roasted cauliflower with jalapeño and capers would be easy to make a big batch of and serve with a whole variety of dishes throughout the week.
 A definite addition to the roasted vegetable roster in our house!

 This roasted cauliflower with jalapeño and capers has wonderful flavors and gorgeous presentation with very little effort and time to prepare!